CubeEngine/AntiGuest/README.md

 You could for example stagger the permission like "guests can nothing but chat; trails can chat, place and break blocks; members can everything" and even more complex setups, it's completely up to you.

+**Watch out!
+Tips for common mistakes**

+- All prevents are disabled by default since version 3.0
+- The permissions are all lowercase, check that before you report AntiGuest not working

 Preventions:
 ---------
 - **drop** -- prevents from dropping specific items *